rlgino/nextjs-memoligarg/README.md

 A memory card game involves a set of cards with matching pairs of images or patterns.
 The cards are placed face down, and players take turns flipping over two cards at a time, aiming to find matching pairs.
 If a pair is found, the player keeps it; otherwise, the cards are turned face down again.
 The game continues until all pairs are matched.
 It's a simple yet effective way to enhance memory and concentration skills.

+## API integration
+I added an API for getting data for all teams in Argentinian League, the fetching that I added is inside the table because I plan to move the fetching and allow to change the league.

 ## How to play?

 1. Setup: